How Does the New York Probate Process Work

 In the process of locating the assets of the estate, you may have also located the debts.
 If anything, debts are usually easier to locate than assets!
 You and the beneficiaries of the estate are not personally responsible for the decedent’s debts.
 But it is your responsibility as the personal representative to pay those debts out of the estate.

-The decedent’s debts may include attorneys’ fees for work done on the estate, credit card bills, medical bills, utility bill, etc. Do not ignore those debts and do not distribute the assets to beneficiaries instead of paying creditors.
+The decedent’s debts may include attorneys’ fees for work done on the estate, credit card bills, medical bills, utility bills, etc. Do not ignore those debts and do not distribute the assets to beneficiaries instead of paying creditors.
 You do not want to give the creditors the right to go after you personally.

 In addition to debts that you have discovered, there may be other debts that you were not able to see.
 You may see creditors making claims in an estate.
 If that happens, you have the option of paying the claim or denying the claim and forcing the creditors to prove that the claim is valid.
 Creditors have seven months to submit claims.
 If they miss that deadline, their claims become null and void.
+As part of the New York probate process, you should take creditors seriously.

 Calculating Your Commissions